jaakkytt/aws-bootcamp/lab-3/README.md

 # AWS Bootcamp: Lab 2

 In this lab we'll deploy a simple Python web application that uses the Python SDK (boto3) to read data from an S3 bucket.
 We rely on IAM roles to provide the example application with credentials for accessing the S3 service.
-The instructions provided below will guide you through creating an S3 bucket and launching an EC2 instance.
+The instructions provided below will guide you through setting up the infrastructure and running the example application.

-A demonstration/Demonstrates how to use the S3 service from an application.
-Note that at no point a

-It looks like

-The important part is how

-If that makes little sense then here's a diagram of create an s3 bucket and an ec2 instance

-Link to EC2 roles docs.

 ## Create the S3 bucket and upload `hello.txt`